poipiii/CS-Notes/content/Tools/Prometheus On Macos.md

 	- Default login credentials: username - `admin`, password - `admin`
 - For more information refers to [here](https://grafana.com/docs/grafana/latest/setup-grafana/installation/mac/)
 - Add Prometheus as a data source, using `http://localhost:9090` as the URL
-- Import the ["Node Exporter Full" dashboard](https://grafana.com/grafana/dashboards/1860-node-exporter-full/) from Grafana Labs:
+- Import the ["Node Exporter Full" dashboard](https://grafana.com/grafana/dashboards/1860-node-exporter-full/) from Grafana Labs